Young black bear wanders Washington D.C. neighborhood, sparking a frenzy before being captured

 Authorities formed a perimeter near the 1300 block of Franklin Street NE to keep curious onlookers away.
 When the young male bear climbed a tree, police used their sirens to discourage him from climbing down until capture crews were ready.

 Undeterred by the noise, the bear came down around 10 a.m. and started wandering area yards.
-Human Rescue Alliance staffers were able to tranquilize the approximately 200- pound animal and load it into a huge metal crate.
-The young male will now receive a medical check and be released back into the wild, “somewhere in Maryland,” said Chris Schindler, vice president of field services for the Human Rescue Alliance.
+Humane Rescue Alliance staffers were able to tranquilize the approximately 200- pound animal and load it into a huge metal crate.
+The young male will now receive a medical check and be released back into the wild, “somewhere in Maryland,” said Chris Schindler, vice president of field services for the Humane Rescue Alliance.

 Wildlife authorities had actually been tracking this particular bear for several weeks, spotting him most recently around nearby Hyattsville, Maryland.
 But the last bear-related mobilization like this in D.C. was at least five years ago.